miraland-labs/miraland/docs/src/getstarted/hello-world.md

 }
 ```

 Every on chain program should return the `Ok` [result enum](https://doc.rust-lang.org/std/result/) with a value of `()`.
-This tells the Solana runtime that your program executed successfully without errors.
+This tells the Miraland runtime that your program executed successfully without errors.

 Our program above will simply [log a message](../developing/on-chain-programs/debugging#logging) of "_Hello, world!_" to the blockchain cluster, then gracefully exit with `Ok(())`.